 Does Viagra affect male fertility?
 Will Viagra increase or decrease sperm count?

 Viagra has not been proven to affect male fertility.
-There is no medical studies that Viagra helps male fertility or has the ability to modify sperm count.
+There are no medical studies that show Viagra helps male fertility or has the ability to modify sperm count.
 Viagra can improve your ability to have and maintain an erection, which does help your ability to have intercourse.
 However, if you have been trying for more than 1 year with your partner to conceive without success, an appointment with your urologist is recommended to explore male factor infertility.

 Does a semen analysis hurt?
 How is this procedure performed?

-Semen analysis is a pain free procedure that measures the amount and quality of a man's semen and sperm.
+Semen analysis is a pain free procedure that measures the amount and quality of a man's ejaculate.
 In order to do the analysis, you'll need to provide a sample of your semen.
 This can be done by collecting a semen sample into a sterile container during masturbation, or by using a special condom that collects the sample during intercourse.
 Once you deliver the sample to your health care provider they will run the analysis in a laboratory.